M66B/FairEmail/docs/FAQ-da-rDK.md

 If you have at least once a day internet connectivity, it is sufficient to synchronize messages just for one day.

 Note that you can set the number of days to *keep* messages for to a higher number than to *synchronize* messages for.
-You could for example initially synchronize messages for a large number of days and after this has been completed reduce the number of days to synchronize messages for, but leave the number of days to keep messages for.
-After decreasing the number of days to keep messages for, you might want to run the cleanup in the miscellaneous settings to remove old files.
+Indledningsvis bør man f.eks. synke beskeder i et stort antal dage, og efter at dette er sket, reducere antallet af beskedsynkdage, men bevare antallet af dage, hvori beskeder beholdes.
+Efter reducering af det antal dage, hvori beskeder beholdes, ønsker man måske via Diverse indstillinger at køre en oprydning for at fjerne gamle filer.

 In the receive settings you can enable to always synchronize starred messages, which will allow you to keep older messages around while synchronizing messages for a limited number of days.